freifunk/icvpn-scripts/README.md

 specify another location.

 ### Debian
-On Debian `apt-get install python-yaml` should install all dependencies.
+On Debian `apt-get install python-yaml python3-yaml` should install all dependencies.

 #### Debian Wheezy (oldstable)
 You might run into problems because of a missing ipaddress module (shipped with python >= 3.3), so install it via pip.